2023-11-21 –, Auditorium

 Based on the company's history, Deutsche Telekom has its own synchronisation network, which can be operated independently of GNSS systems.
 We would like to give a brief insight into the history of time synchronisation and its use cases.

-I have been working for Deutsche Telekom since January 2002.
-I made my way through 24/7 shift NOC, Last Level Support and Configurations to Engineering for AS3320.
-In 2019, having developed configurations and enhanced our BGP policy for AS3320 as the Juniper System Engineer, I took the next step by assuming a role in Product Management.
+I have been with Deutsche Telekom since January 2002.
+I worked my way through the 24/7 shift NOC, last-level support and configurations to engineering for AS3320.
+In 2019, after developing configurations and improving our BGP policy for AS3320, as well as taking on the role of Juniper Systems Engineer for our backbone, I took the next step and took on a role in product management.
 And here I am, the one and only Peering Manager for AS3320.

 In 2007, I joined Telekom as a product manager.
 In the national wholesale business, I was responsible for value added services.
 Over the years I was able to expand my know-how in the areas of voice interconnection and fibre access.
 Since 2022, I have been working for Telekom Global Carrier in the area of Internet and Content.
 My focus is on IP transit and especially TimeSynchronisation.